How to Read a Purchase Order (PO): Every Field Explained

 Submit your purchase orders

 A purchase order has three parts: a header that identifies the order (PO number, dates, buyer and supplier), a line-item table that lists what is being bought (SKU, description, quantity, unit of measure, unit price, line total), and a footer with terms and totals.
-Read it top to bottom and you know exactly what was ordered, from whom, at what price, and on what terms.
+That is how to read a PO: work top to bottom and you know exactly what was ordered, from whom, at what price, and on what terms.
 Once you understand the fields, the only real work left is getting them out of the document and into your system.

 Upload a purchase order above and you get every one of those fields back as clean Excel, CSV, or JSON in seconds: PO number, vendor, ship-to and bill-to, each line item with its quantity and unit price, and the totals.
 That turns a PDF you would otherwise read and retype into data you can drop straight into your records.